 This report refers to both the standard Census Profile from Statistics Canada and a custom data set that was prepared by Statistics Canada for the purpose of Housing Needs Reports.
-The custom data set provides some information not available in the Census Profiles and is available publicly through the province.4 It is based on a 25% sample.
+The custom data set provides some information not available in the Census Profiles and is available publicly through the province.4 It is based on a 25% sample, which means that information provided through the long-form Census questionnaire provided to approximately 25% of Canadian households is used to estimate characteristics of the whole population.
 It also differs slightly from the Census Profiles as it only reports on private households and excludes those living in institutions or any form of collective dwelling.
 Both the Census Profiles and the custom data set are used and are referenced in this report, with the Census Profile being used as the baseline, unless specific indicators are not available through it.
 Data sources are identified below each figure in the report.